Akselera Tech

 Broad match keywordOnly after 30-50+ monthly conversions with Smart BiddingHighest — Google decides

-As one expert puts it: "When you rely solely on broad match, you're putting all your faith in Google's AI to capture those high-converting search terms.
-And while Google's system is pretty smart, it's not perfect."
+Start with exact and phrase match.
+As one expert puts it: "When you rely solely on broad match, you're putting all your faith in Google's AI... and it's not perfect."
 (Grow My Ads)

-Step 6: Build the Negative Keyword List
+Step 6: Build Negatives Simultaneously

 Branded vs Non-Branded Keywords

-Branded keywords (searches containing your business name) convert at 2-3x the rate of non-branded keywords (PPC Chief).
+Branded keywords convert at 2-3x the rate of non-branded (PPC Chief) — 15-25% CVR at $0.50-$2.00 CPC vs 5-10% CVR at $3-$15+.

 Industry-Specific Keyword Templates